lsinfo3/WueWoWAS2025/_pages/program.md

 The two workshop days will start at 9:00 and we aim for a farewell at 15:00 on Wednesday.

+There will be a social dinner on Tuesday evening.

 Details will follow soon.